robert-butts/incubator-trafficcontrol/docs/source/api/deliveryservices.rst

 	.. warning:: This number will not be correct if keys are manually replaced using the API, as the key generation API does not increment it!

+:consistentHashRegex: An optional regex used for the pattern based consistent hashing feature.
+It is only applicable for HTTP and Steering Delivery Services
 :tenantId:            An optional, integral, unique identifier of the tenant who will own this Delivery Service
 :trRequestHeaders:    If defined, this takes the form of a string of HTTP headers to be included in Traffic Router access logs for requests - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :trResponseHeaders:   If defined, this takes the form of a string of HTTP headers to be included in Traffic Router responses - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :typeId:              The integral, unique identifier for the routing type of this Delivery Service
 :xmlId:               A unique string that describes this Delivery Service - exists for legacy reasons

 	.. note:: This should almost never be different from the Delivery Service's ``displayName``